Improving Classifier-Free Guidance of Flow Matching via Manifold Projection: Experiment Details

 \subsubsection{Validation of the effectiveness of operator $G(x,t)$}

-We here offer more results in Section \ref{subsec:Accelerated prediction gap decay under Anderson Acceleration.}.
+We provide more results for Section \ref{subsec:Accelerated prediction gap decay under Anderson Acceleration.}.
 Specifically, we evaluate the prediction gap decay among different inference steps $(25, 30, 35, 40)$ (see Figure \ref{fig:appendix_plots}).
-These results empirically demonstrate that the forward-backward splitting based operator $G(x,t)$ can reduce the prediction gap through its fix point iteration (or the AA(1,1) accelerated version), and the AA(1,1) scheme can significantly accelerate this process and stabilize the non-contractive operator $G(x,t)$ in the middle stage of sampling.
+These results empirically demonstrate that the forward-backward splitting-based operator $G(x,t)$ can reduce the prediction gap through its fixed-point iteration (or the AA(1,1) accelerated version), and the AA(1,1) scheme can significantly accelerate this process and stabilize the non-contractive operator $G(x,t)$ in the middle stage of sampling.